icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 Homebrew
 """"""""

-:doc:`../homebrew` is probably the easiest way to install packages on MacOS, and distributes the most heavy-weight dependencies (cmake, boost, and Qt) as binary packages.
+:doc:`../homebrew` is probably the easiest way to install packages on macOS, and distributes the most heavy-weight dependencies (cmake, boost, and Qt) as binary packages.
 Install them like this::